M-ID 501 - Fundamentals

 5 cr. hrs

-This is a 5-week-long, organ system-specific block.
-The curriculum is designed to help students acquire fundamental knowledge of cardiac and vascular histology, embryology, anatomy, and physiology then apply that knowledge toward building a more comprehensive understanding of various cardiovascular diseases such as hypertension, dyslipidemia, atherosclerosis, ischemic heart disease, vasculitis, cardiomyopathies, heart failure, congenital cardiac disorders, valvular heart disease, pericardial diseases, cardiac dysrhythmias, arterial and venous vascular disorders, traumatic and mechanical disorders of the cardiovascular system, and heart disease caused by infectious agents.
-In addition, students will be exposed to fundamentals of hospital systems, population health, communication skills, evidence-based medicine, professionalism and resilience as it pertains to the circulatory system.
-Instruction will be provided in the form of lectures, laboratories, team-based learning, case-based small groups, standardized patient encounters, patient-oriented problem-solving sessions, and flipped classroom activities.
+The circulatory block is focused on the fundamental knowledge of cardiac and vascular histology, embryology, anatomy, and physiology, and applies that knowledge toward building a more comprehensive understanding of various cardiovascular diseases such as hypertension, dyslipidemia, atherosclerosis, ischemic heart disease, vasculitis, cardiomyopathies, heart failure, congenital cardiac disorders, valvular heart disease, pericardial diseases, cardiac dysrhythmias, arterial and venous vascular disorders, traumatic and mechanical disorders of the cardiovascular system, and heart disease caused by infectious agents.

 M-ID 506 - Respiratory